By Mike Hopkins

 If we had to choose a good, better and best system for distributed audio, this is what we would do:

 - Using two channels from your receiver to power another pair of speakers in another room works great.
-Most home theater AV receivers already have this feature built in.
-This is a simple solution that will only take a bit of effort to execute.
+Most home theater AV receivers already have this feature built in and this simple solution that will only take a bit of effort to execute.
 You can also use an impedance matching speaker selector to add up to four pairs of additional speakers!

 - Use a receiver with a second zone to send audio to a separate two channel amplifier.
 Similar to option one, a separate amplifier will give better quality sound and volume levels which is safer for the speakers!
-Tip: Use a multi channel amplifier for best results (look at Sherbourn and B&K).
+Tip: Use a multi channel amplifier for best results (look at Emotiva and Parasound).

 - Go big, and check out Crestron.
 This is our, “If we won the lotto…” option.
 Absolutely awesome and priced to match, Crestron systems allow you to control the source, volume and music tracks using controls in every room in your house.
-The runner up would be a wireless amplifier system from sonos.com or check out Logitech’s new “Squeezebox Duet” wireless music server.
+The runner up would be a wireless amplifier system from sonos.com or keep an eye out for PlayFi enabled speakers.

 We hope this gets you well on your way to immersive, whole house sound.
 If you ever have any questions, feel free to send an email or dial us up at 888.880.8992 and we’ll be happy to answer your questions on whole house distributed audio or any other audio or video topic.